Gadabuursi: Overview

 "Further light on the Dir advance and Galla withdrawal seems to be afforded by an Arabic manuscript describing the history of the Gadabursi clan.
 This chronicle opens with an account of the wars of Imam 'Ali Si'id (d.
 1392), from whom the Gadabursi today trace their descent and who is described as the only Muslim leader fighting on the Western flank in the armies of Sa'd ad-Din (d.
 1415), ruler of Zeila."

-The Gadabuursi clan are divided into 2 main divisions, the Habar Makadur and Habar 'Affan.
+The Gadabuursi are divided into two main divisions, the Habar Makadur and Habar 'Affan.
 Most Gadabuursi members are descendants of Sheikh Samaroon.
 However, Samaroon does not necessarily mean Gadabuursi, but rather represents only a sub-clan of the Gadabuursi clan family.

 The Gadabuursi in particular, is one of the clans with a longstanding institution of Sultan.
 The Gadabuursi use the title Ughaz or Ugaas which means sultan and/or king.

 Based on research done by the Eritrean author 'Abdulkader Saleh Mohammad' in his book The Saho of Eritrea, the Saho people (Gadafur) is said to have Somali origins from the Gadabuursi.

-For the treaty between the Gadabuursi and colonial powers, see "treaties".